 The 140 route is the backbone of the LeeTran operation, but it too is not synchronized with the rest of the transit system.
 Presently, the 140 has a 125-minute circuit, which results in a headway of 20.83 minutes.
 We could have more consistent times if we made the route a uniform 120 minutes, but important also is making sure that the 140 drivers have their 15-minute recovery time every circuit!
 This can be accomplished by inserting an extra bus into the rotation about midway through the work day.
-In this case, the 340 Bus which works only a half-day in Cape Coral can be brought into the 140 rotation for one cycle at 10:57am at Merchant's Crossing in North Fort Myers.
-This would result in the 140 drivers having a 25-minute break in the middle of their day for lunch.
-(In the left-most column in the graphic below, the 340 Bus becomes the 140-9.)
+On-call drivers can run one hour during the middle of the work day to provide their co-workers additional break time.
 Even though the 140 Route would be tightened up by five minutes, drivers would still be able to enjoy one hour of recovery time during their 8-hour work day.

 By normalizing the headway of the 140 Route to 120 minutes, we are able to ensure that there is a regularity of meets as Rosa Parks, Edison Mall and Bell Tower.
-For example, at Rosa Parks, the 140 Buses always meet at :02, :25 and :42 after the hour.
-At the Edison Mall, a 140 Bus appears every ten minutes throughout the day.
-At the Bell Tower, a 140 bus always appears at :05, :25 and :45 after the hour.
+For example, at Rosa Parks, the 140 Buses always meet at :12, :32 and :52 after the hour.
+At the Edison Mall, a 140 Bus appears every ten minutes throughout the entire day.
+At the Bell Tower, a 140 bus always appears at :17, :37 and :57 after the hour.